lewie9021/appdriver/docs/api/proposals.md

 # Proposals

-This document contains API features that may eventually be implemented in the future.
+This document contains API proposals that may eventually be implemented in the future.

 ### Device